Overview of Connecticut Mortgages

 Connecticut Mortgage Rates Quick Facts

 Connecticut mortgage rates have been coming in slightly lower than the national average for the past several years.
-Rates for 2016 in Connecticut are currently following that trend.
+Median monthly homeownership costs in the state are about $500 above the nationwide mark.

 Connecticut Historic Mortgage Rates*